rajitbanerjee/Scrabble/README.md

 ### Playing the game
 * [Download](https://github.com/UCD-COMP20050/DarkMode/releases/download/4.0/DarkMode.jar)
 and run (double click) the JAR file from the [latest release](https://github.com/UCD-COMP20050/DarkMode/releases).
-* Alternatively, clone this repository and build the project in IntelliJ.
+* Alternatively, clone this repository and build the project in your IDE.
 * Then, run the application's Main class (in package: game_engine under /src).

 Dark Theme: